How are asylum applications by people from safe countries dealt with?

 The number of asylum applications submitted by people from 'safe countries of origin' is high.
 Dealing with these applications puts extra pressure on the asylum system and results in high costs.
 So these applications need to be dealt with as efficiently as possible.

 Fast-tracking applications from safe countries of origin

-After an application from a safe country is denied
+After an application by an asylum seeker from a safe country is denied

 If an asylum application is denied because the individual is from a safe country, they must leave the Netherlands immediately.
-They are also banned from entering the EU again for the next 2 years.
-Following denial of their application, these asylum seekers are placed in restrictive accommodation to prepare for their departure.
+They are also banned from entering the European Union (EU) again for two years.
+Following denial of their application, the individual no longer has the right to stay in an asylum seekers’ centre.

 They can ask a court to review the decision to deny their application, but are not usually allowed to await the court's decision in the Netherlands.